Kubernetes on AWS Resources

 Creating and Attaching IAM Roles

-1. Create an IAM role named my-role which has access to the required AWS resources (for example, an AWS S3 bucket).
+1. Create an IAM role named my-role, which will have access to the required AWS resources (such as an AWS S3 bucket).

 2. Follow these steps to enable trust relationship between the role and the role attached to the Kubernetes worker nodes.
 (Make sure that the role attached to the Kubernetes API worker has very limited permissions—all the API calls or access requests are made by containers running on the node and will receive credentials using Kube2iam, so the worker node IAM roles do not need access to a large number of AWS Resources.)

 a.
-Go to the newly created role in AWS console and select the ‘Trust relationships’ tab
+Go to the newly created role in the AWS console and select the ‘Trust relationships’ tab

 b.
 Click ‘Edit trust relationship’